DrownFish19/inn-surrogate-paddle/README.md

 ### 5. Pre-trained models

 ### Acknowledgments
-Thanks for authors publish [inn-surrogate](https://github.com/zabaras/inn-surrogate).
+Thanks to authors publish [inn-surrogate](https://github.com/zabaras/inn-surrogate).

 If you find this GitHub repository useful for your work, please consider to cite their work: